CRUKorg/citsci-pathology-image-processor/README.md

 Copyright 2016 Cancer Research UK

-Source Code License: The GNU Affero General Public License, either version 3 of the License or (at your option) any later version. (see gpl.txt file)
+Source Code License: The GNU Affero General Public License, either version 3 of the License or (at your option) any later version.
+(See agpl.txt file)

 The GNU Affero General Public License is a free, copyleft license for software and other kinds of works, specifically designed to ensure cooperation with the community in the case of network server software.